Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Experiments

-\textbf{Evaluation Metrics.} To comprehensively evaluate performance on the paper–code consistency detection task, we employ multiple metrics.
-In addition to accuracy (Acc) and macro-F1 (F1), we report the Matthews correlation coefficient (MCC) \cite{chicco2021matthews,guo2017calibration} as a key evaluation metric.
-Unlike Acc and F1, MCC provides a balanced measure of classification performance across both positive and negative classes and is particularly robust under class imbalance.
-Therefore, MCC serves as an important complementary metric for assessing the discriminative capability of models in this task.
-Note that Acc and F1 range from $[0,1]$, while MCC ranges from $[-1,1]$.
+To comprehensively assess the framework, we adopt multiple evaluation metrics tailored to different task settings.

+\textbf{Sentence-level classification.} In addition to Accuracy (Acc) and macro-F1 (F1), we report the Matthews Correlation Coefficient (MCC) \cite{chicco2021matthews,guo2017calibration} as a key metric.
+Unlike Acc and F1, MCC provides a balanced evaluation by considering all elements of the confusion matrix, making it particularly robust under class imbalance.
+Acc and F1 range from $[0,1]$, while MCC ranges from $[-1,1]$.

+\textbf{Cross-modal retrieval.} To evaluate the ability to locate correct implementations within candidate sets, we use Mean Reciprocal Rank (MRR) and Hit@k ($k \in \{1,5,10\}$).
+MRR measures the relative ranking position of the correct code, assigning higher scores to higher ranks, with values in $[0,1]$.
+Hit@k evaluates whether the correct implementation appears within the top-$k$ retrieved results.

+\textbf{Project-level consistency.} For project-level evaluation, we consider both classification and regression perspectives.
+The aggregated consistency score is thresholded at 0.5 to produce discrete labels, evaluated using Acc and F1.
+Additionally, accounting for the inherent uncertainty of ground-truth consistency boundaries, we report Mean Absolute Error (MAE) and Root Mean Square Error (RMSE) to quantify the deviation between predicted and ground-truth inconsistency ratios.
+Both metrics range from $[0, +\infty)$, with lower values indicating better performance.